 Bivalves (Clams, Oysters, and Mussels).
 Shellfish bivalve species known to the area include oysters, mussels, and a variety of clams.
-DOH and Kitsap Public Health District regularly test shellfish and water for fecal and biological toxins.
-DOH has closed commercial harvest in the area and recreational harvest on nearby public beaches for many years because of combined sewer overflow outfalls.
+Department of Health and Kitsap Public Health District regularly test shellfish and water for fecal and biological toxins.
+Department of Health has closed commercial harvest in the area and recreational harvest on nearby public beaches for many years because of combined sewer overflow outfalls.
 Do not eat shellfish from the Bremerton Area.
 Several starfish, small crabs, clam shells, and other invertebrates were observed at low tide during the site visit in July 2012.